Chapter 4 Johan

 “They always do this,” she said breathlessly to Johan.

 Johan stood back and watched a mass of humanity running around like a strange beast.
-He couldn’t help but well up at the sight.
+He couldn’t help but well up again at the sight.

 “I’m going to have to say goodbye for now,” he said.
 “I leave you with these two good folk.
 You’re in great hands.
 They will show you your new home.
 I’ll see you again in a while.”